Treasures at the seashore

 A Japanese oyster shell at the Wadden Sea

 It must have something to do with nature revealing its secrets.
-There is this sense of wonder when you find things which have been there for many years.
-Things that are suddenly uncovered by the movements of the sea or washed ashore.
+There is this sense of wonder when you find things that have been there for many years.
+Items that are suddenly uncovered by the movements of the sea or washed ashore.
 Like fossils teaching us about the past.

 But what is true for many beachcombers applies to me as well.
 Searching the beaches makes you calm and peaceful.
-It refers to our childhood where time didn’t seem to exist and the beach was just one big adventure.
+It refers to our childhood where time didn’t seem to exist, and the beach was just one big adventure.